 In externally funded research projects, the research data is owned by Aalto University.
 Research data is one of the results of the project and ownership to results is transferred to Aalto University with Annex 1 of the work agreement.
 Funding agencies, such as Academy of Finland, require a data management plan with questions about the ownership of research data.
 In addition, the sui generis database right is always created to the employer of the researcher.

-What part of data is published, length of embargo period, and which repository to choose for data are all strategic decisions of the Principal Investigator (PI), taking into consideration agreements, policies and ethical principles proteccting the rights of data creators. [email protected] offers guidance in these questions.
+What part of data is published, length of embargo period, and which repository to choose for data are all strategic decisions of the Principal Investigator (PI), taking into consideration law, agreements, policies and ethical principles proteccting the rights of data creators. [email protected] offers guidance in these questions.

 - firstly, publishing citable research datasets for non-commercial use with, for example, Creative Commons CC BY NC 4.0 license and

 - secondly, licensing the dataset for commercial use with a separate license.